duarteocarmo/duarteocarmo.com/content/posts/23-Can-i-go-home.markdown

 Let's take some real conclusions:

-* **Coronavirus response is unstable:** Coronavirus moves extremely fast, what was true for Portugal a month ago (cases rising) my not be true a month after.
+* **Coronavirus response is unstable:** Coronavirus moves extremely fast, what was true for Portugal a month ago (cases rising) might not be true a month after.
 And what was true for Spain a month ago can also start changing very quickly.
 * **Policy is hard:**  Policy making, especially in such times, is no small task.
 I love that Denmark can swiftly propose a legislation that is transparent and measurable.
 * **Metrics should be regularly updated:** Having chosen a specific metric to define travel restrictions, we should make sure to update it regularly.
 As far as I know, the [original list](https://www.ssi.dk/-/media/arkiv/dk/aktuelt/sygdomsudbrud/covid19/covid-19-rejsekriterier/16_07_2020_tors/tabel_11_1.pdf?la=da) only updates every 2 weeks.
 But as we have seen here, a lot of things can change in 2 weeks.